coderefinery/mini-workshop/content/1/browse.md

 - In the next episode ({ref}`code-review`) we will discuss how to suggest changes from a fork or within the same repository.
 :::

+## More resources

+In this short workshop we focus on **what is possible** and **what are good practices** but we cannot focus on **how to do these in detail** across the many user interfaces (GitHub web, GitLab web, command line, VS Code, other editors).

+- Here we go through those in detail: [Introduction to version control with Git](https://coderefinery.github.io/git-intro/)